 Keep Remotes Out of Reach

-Another essential safety measure is to keep garage door remotes and wall switches out of the reach of children.
+Another important safety measure is to keep garage door remotes and wall switches out of the reach of children.
 Kids are naturally curious, and allowing them access to these controls could lead to accidents.
 Placing remotes in high locations and using password-protected or child-proof wall switches can effectively prevent kids from tampering with the controls.

 Educating Kids About Garage Door Dangers